Akash822m/angular-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

+this project utilises the api provided by https://dictionaryapi.dev/ You can enter the word and click on get meaning to get the meaing, phonetics and usage examples of the word.

+This website is deployed on vercel Please visit the link below: https://angular-assignment-snowy.vercel.app/home

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.